 How to create smart home groups with Amazon Alexa

-Groups allow you to control multiple devices and/or accessories simultaneously, or use select commands without having to specify hardware.
-If you want to see if a package was delivered, you might tell an Echo Show, “show me the Doorstep” instead of “show me the Doorstep Camera.”
+Groups allow you to control multiple devices and/or accessories simultaneously, or use certain commands without having to specify hardware.
+If you want to see if a package was delivered, you might tell an Echo Show “show me the Doorstep” instead of “show me the Doorstep Camera.”
 Saying “play music in the Living Room” can start music on every speaker attached to the Living Room group.

 Creating a group is straightforward:

 - Open the Alexa app, and tap on the Devices tab.